Japanese settlers in Manchuria

 After the Japanese occupation (1931) and establishment of Manchukuo, huge crowds of Japanese agricultural pioneers settled in Manchuria.
 The first wave of the migration was a five-year trial emigration plan.
 Many had been young, land-poor farmers in Japan that were recruited by the Patriotic Youth Brigade to colonize new settlements in Manchukuo.
 The Manchukuo government had seized great portions of these land through "price manipulation, coerced sales and forced evictions".
 Some Japanese settlers gained so much land that they could not farm it themselves and had to hire Chinese or Korean laborers for help, or even lease some of it back to its former Chinese owners, leading to uneasy, sometimes hostile relations between the groups.
 These mass migration programs continued until the end of World War II.
 By 1945, more than a million Japanese lived in Manchuria.

-On August 10th, 1945, one day after the Soviet Union declared war on Japan, the Japanese Army evacuated many families of officers and soldiers.
+On August 10, 1945, one day after the Soviet Union declared war on Japan, the Japanese Army evacuated many families of officers and soldiers.
 On the retreat from Manchuria, bridges were destroyed and telegraph lines were cut.
 As many Japanese settlers became stranded in Manchuria, mass suicides were rampant.

+Summary

+From 1938 to 1942, the Japanese government facilitated the settlement of 200,000 young farmers as well as 20,000 immigrant families, to Manchuria.
+Katō Kanji was responsible for overseeing these migrations, and the Manchuria Colonization Company (満洲拓殖公社, manshū takushoku kousha) managed settling Japanese people into the country.
+Settlement continued until about the middle of 1945, when it was stopped due to the Japanese loss of control of the Sea of Japan and Yellow Sea.

+Shōwa financial crisis and first waves of settlement

+The idea of encouraging mass migration to Manchuria was conceived by Katō Kanji, among others, who wished to help agricultural communities in mainland Japan who were suffering from the Shōwa financial crisis by assisting their migration into mainland China; simultaneously establishing a Japanese military presence via the stationing of Tondenhei troops in the area with the purpose of counteracting Soviet influence in the region.
+In 1936 the proposal, met with strong opposition, resulted in the preliminary settling of an average of 3,000 people over the course of five years.